 - Fine yellow or rusty colored film on the skin (giving a velvety appearance)

 Initially the fish rub against hard objects trying to dislodge the parasites.
 As the disease progresses the fish becomes lethargic, fins are held close to the body, appetite is reduced and the fish loses weight.
 A key symptom is difficulty breathing, resulting in rapid gilling.

 Perhaps the most telltale symptom is the appearance of a velvety film on the skin that resembles gold or rust colored dust.
 The film may be difficult to see but can be more easily detected by directing a beam of a flashlight on the fish in a darkened room.
-The parasite is most often seen on the fins and gills.
+The parasite is most often seen on the fins and skin, but can also infest the gills.
 Velvet attacks all fish and will even affect fry that are only a few days old.
-Anabantoids, Danios, Goldfish, Zebras, and Killifish are particularly susceptible to velvet disease.
+Anabantoids, Zebra Danios, Goldfish, and Killifish are particularly susceptible to velvet disease.